 One of our primary goals is to provide Marklund’s Bridge Builder CDS participants the opportunity to engage with the community.
 We believe that having a connection to local businesses and organizations is important for our participants as well as for the members of the community.

-- Practice Vocational Skills through volunteering at local businesses.
+- Practice Vocational Skills through volunteering and/or working at local businesses

 To qualify for this program, individuals must: